 - 1. The Fellowship Committee meets annually to assess the nominations and makes a recommendation to the FPH Board of those to be awarded distinction and honorary grades of membership.
-Those elected by the Board will be invited to accept their award and will be admitted to membership at the annual general meeting in June. - 2.
+Those elected by the Board will be invited to accept their award and will be admitted to membership at the Faculty's AGM in June 2024. - 2.
 The Fellowship Committee retains the right not to make an award to a candidate if the majority of committee members believe that the award is inappropriate in light of the personal or professional status of the candidate, or if there are other factors that have an influence on their nomination.
 This could include, for example, rejecting a nomination if there was significant evidence that a nominee had conducted work that undermines the professional and moral values of FPH, either independently or via supporting an employer with a poor human rights record. - 3.
 The Fellowship Committee will endeavour to make a judgement on the appropriateness of each nomination.
 However, proposers and committee members accept that such judgement is limited to the committee members' assessment of the information contained within each nomination.
 The Board may request further scrutiny of a nomination if insufficient information is available and the Fellowship Committee is in doubt of their ability to reach a reasonable decision. - 4.
-Proposers will be informed of the Board's decision by email in March; no information will be divulged before then.
+Proposers will be informed of the Board's decision by email in March; no information will be provided before then.
 The Board has ruled that there shall be no correspondence on decisions of the Fellowship Committee.
 This means that feedback will not be given on any of the results or decisions made. - 5.
-On accepting membership, all candidates must agree to comply with the Faculty's minimum CPD requirements, either by participating in the FPH CPD scheme and submitting an annual return, or by being given a formal exemption against the criteria laid down by FPH.
-Candidates who are admitted to Honorary Membership and Honorary Fellowship will be automatically exempted. - 6.
-In the event of rejection, proposals will not be considered until the next annual meeting of the Fellowship Committee when a fresh submission will be required using the current year's proposal form.
+In the event of rejection, proposals will not be considered until the next annual meeting of the Fellowship Committee when a new submission will be required.